utk003/Arcade-Repo/README.md

 ### 2048
 Not much needs to be said for this game.
 It works exactly like the original.

-An interesting factoid about our implementation of this game is that, for a brief moment in its development, the tile movement was so severely messed up that tiles would collide with one another as they moved across the board.
+An interesting factoid about our implementation of this game is that, for a (not-so-)brief moment in its development, the tile movement was so severely messed up that tiles would collide with one another as they moved across the board.
 Luckily the issue was quickly patched out.

 Main Code Contributors: Aditya, Utkarsh